 Daffodils are a lovely addition to the spring garden.
-These easy to care for flowers will add bright spots of sunshine that will return year after year.
+These easy-to-care-for flowers add bright spots of sunshine that will return year after year.
 The trick is to plant them properly.
 Let’s take a look at how to plant daffodil bulbs.

 How to Plant Daffodil Bulbs

-If you live in zones 4 to 6, the best time to plant daffodils is as soon as they are available in September and early October.
+If you live in USDA zones 4 to 6, the best time to plant daffodils is as soon as they are available in early autumn.

-When growing daffodils, they should be planted in groups of ten or more.
+When growing daffodils, you should plant them in groups of ten or more.
 All you do is make a loose circle with about seven bulbs and put three in the middle.

 Daffodils look great in a formal garden with shapes like squares or circles.
 Even tapered, fish-shaped plantings look great.